netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ## Unified Collector UI
 Capturing **packets** now resembles **flows** capture, allowing you to live filter the content.
 This improvement was made possible by introducing the [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) component inside [eBPF agents](https://github.com/netobserv/netobserv-ebpf-agent), which parses packets and generates flows from them.
 All filtering capabilities are compatible with this approach!

-Run a packet capture on a specitic port for example:
+Run a packet capture on a specific port for example:
 ```sh
 oc netobserv packets --port=80
 ```